johnsheffinet/hello-world/README.md

 # hello-world
-Hello world tutorial for Git Hub making some edits to commit after creating the hello-world repository with an initial README.md and readme-edit branc.
+Hello world tutorial for Git Hub making some edits to commit after creating the hello-world repository with an initial README.md file and readme-edit branch.